Homes for Ukraine Scheme privacy notice

 Sharing your information

-In order to provide an effective service, the Home for Ukraine Scheme (Suffolk) does share personal data (as identified above in this notice) with the following recipients:
+To provide an effective service, the Homes for Ukraine Scheme (Suffolk) does share personal data (as identified above in this notice) with the following recipients:

 • East Suffolk Council